Jrutherford1/Jrutherford1/README.md

 - 👋 Hi, I’m @Jrutherford1
 - 👀 I’m interested in ...
-WordPress, PHP, JavaScript, Python, Semantic Web
+WordPress, PHP, JavaScript, Python, Semantic Web, LOD, metadata
 - 🌱 I’m currently learning ...
-JavaScript and RDF and OWL
+Linked Open Data fundamentals and all about metadata..
 - 💞️ I’m looking to collaborate on ...
-WordPress
+Wordpress and LOD research.
 - 📫 How to reach me ... johnrr3@illinois.edu

 <!---